GSA/fpki-guides/_announcements/01_apple_common_removal.md

 2. Double-click on the certificate file.
 3. When prompted, enter your password to authorize certificate installation.

 Non-administrative users may follow the steps above to install COMMON in the Login Keychain, which is specific to their accounts.
-This will not impact other user accounts on a workstation.
+This will not impact other user accounts on a device.

 ### iOS&nbsp;&mdash;&nbsp;Install COMMON Options
 You can install COMMON in your iOS device's Trust Store by using the options below.

 #### Option 1:&nbsp;&nbsp;Install COMMON Using Safari Web Browser
 1. Open the Safari web browser.
 2. Navigate to [COMMON root CA certificate](http://http.fpki.gov/fcpca/fcpca.crt){:target="_blank"}